Compressed Hypothesis Testing: To Mix or Not to Mix?: Introduction

 \section{Introduction}

-In many areas of science and engineering such as network tomography, cognitive radio, and radar, one needs to infer statistical information of signals of interest.
-Statistical information of interest can be the mean, variance or even distributions of certain random variables \cite{poor2008quickest, DuffieldProbabilistic, ENV:ENV265, Pisarenko19874,PrestiProbabilistic, TseLink, LaiCognitive, cook1993radar}.
+In many areas of science and engineering such as network tomography, cognitive radio, radar, and Internet of Things (IoTs), one needs to infer statistical information of signals of interest \cite{romero2018blind,hassanien2012moving,poor2008quickest, DuffieldProbabilistic, ENV:ENV265, Pisarenko19874,PrestiProbabilistic, TseLink, LaiCognitive, cook1993radar}.
+Statistical information of interest can be the means, the variances or even the distributions of certain random variables.
 Obtaining such statistical information is essential in detecting anomalous behaviors of random signals.
-For example, inferring distributions of random variables has important applications in quickest detections of potential hazards, in detecting changes in statistical behaviors of random variables \cite{poor2008quickest, basseville, LaiCognitive}, and also in detecting congested links with abnormal delay statistics in network tomography \cite{TseLink}.
+Espeically, inferring distributions of random variables has many important applications including quickest detections of potential hazards, detecting changes in statistical behaviors of random variables \cite{thottan2003anomaly,banerjee2015data,sun2022quickest,poor2008quickest, basseville, LaiCognitive}, and detecting congested links with abnormal delay statistics in network tomography \cite{TseLink,tsang2003network,shih2003unicast}.

-This paper focuses on the anomaly detection problem.
-In particular, we consider $n$ random variables, denoted by $X_i$, $i \in \mathcal{S} = \{1,2,...,n\}$, out of which $k$ ($k \ll n$) random variables follow a probability distribution $f_2(\cdot)$ while the much larger set of remaining $(n-k)$ random variables follow another probability distribution $f_1(\cdot)$.
+In this paper, we consider a multiple hypothesis testing problem with few compressed measurements, which has applications in anomaly detection.
+In particular, we consider $n$ random variables, denoted by $X_i$, $i \in \cS = \{1,2,...,n\}$, out of which $k$ ($k \ll n$) random variables follow a probability distribution $f_2(\cdot)$ while the much larger set of remaining $(n-k)$ random variables follow another probability distribution $f_1(\cdot)$.
 However, it is unknown which $k$ random variables follow the distribution $f_2(\cdot)$.
-Our goal is to infer the subset of random variables that follow $f_2(\cdot)$.
+Our goal in this paper is to infer the subset of random variables that follow $f_2(\cdot)$.
 In our problem setup, this is equivalent to determining whether $X_i$ follows the probability distribution $f_1(\cdot)$ or $f_2(\cdot)$ for each $i$.
-This system model of anomaly detection has appeared in various applications, such as \cite{poor2008quickest, LifengMultiple, MalloyAsilomar,MalloyISIT,MalloyRare, LaiCognitive}.
+The system model of anomaly detection considered in this paper has appeared in various applications such as cognitive radio \cite{LaiCognitive,duan2010cooperative,quan2008optimal}, quickest detection and search \cite{LifengMultiple,poor2008quickest,MalloyRare,MalloyAsilomar,MalloyISIT,heydari2018quickest,lau2019quickest}, and communication systems \cite{shamir2014fundamental,steinhardt2016memory,tsitsiklis1988decentralized}.